Have an emergency? Find the money from both expected and unexpected places! And you don’t have to wait for another stimulus check to bail you out…

 It’s no fun to meet with an expense you didn’t plan for.
 These days, they’re everywhere!
 Just look at the few that may be in your horizon:

-But you can address unexpected costs and turn them into something less problematic by planning for them.
+You can address unexpected costs and turn them into something less problematic by planning for them.
 Unfortunately, these costs will always be around to haunt us, so by anticipating them and building the savings to cover them, we’ll be less stressed when they do happen.
-Having three to six months worth of living expenses in a good high interest account is a good ballpark amount to keep in your emergency savings fund — if you don’t have one now, you can start one up with your economic stimulus check!
+Having three to six months worth of living expenses (preferably more) in a conservative account would be a good ballpark amount to fall back on.

 #3 Make room in your budget.